Vision-based Multi-future Trajectory Prediction: A Survey

-None of the metrics above penalises the unacceptable predictions that are outside the ground truth distribution.
-The main barrier is that only one ground truth is provided and its distribution cannot be estimated.
-To address this issue, datasets such as ForkingPath provide multiple ground truth trajectories for each agent so that we can directly evaluate the coverage of the predicted and ground truth distributions.
+As explained in \Cref{tab:summary-eval}, none of the metrics above evaluates the topology of the distribution of all predicted trajectories.
+Specifically, they do not penalise socially unacceptable predictions or outside the ground truth distribution, mainly because only one ground truth is provided and the real ground truth distribution cannot be estimated.
+To address this issue, datasets (e.g., ForkingPath) that provide multiple ground truth trajectories for each agent are constructed to measure the coverage between the predicted and ground truth distributions.

-\paragraph{Coverage-based Metrics} \cite{socialways} propose the \textit{earth-moving distance} (EMD) by calculating the ADE results with linear sum assignment between predicted and ground truth samples. \cite{mg-gan} propose the \textit{recall} and \textit{precision} metrics for generative networks to measure the coverage.
+\textbf{Coverage-based Metrics.} \cite{socialways} propose the \textit{earth-moving distance} (EMD) by calculating the ADE results with linear sum assignment between predicted and ground truth samples. \cite{mggan-tp} proposes the \textit{recall} and \textit{precision} metrics for generative networks to measure the coverage.
 Given the predicted and real future trajectory set, \textit{recall} counts how many predicted trajectories can find a ground truth trajectory that lies inside a certain range $d$.

 where $K_G$ is the number of predictions and $K_R$ is the number of annotated ground truths for agent $i$.
 In other words, the predicted distribution should cover all ground truth trajectories.
-On the other hand, the \textit{precision}, also named \textit{Pecentage of Trajectory Usage} (PTU) in \citep{stmr}, calculates the ratio of generated samples in the support of the ground truth distribution and penalise out-of-distribution predictions:
+On the other hand, the \textit{precision}, calculates the ratio of generated samples in support of the ground truth distribution and penalises out-of-distribution predictions: